keithbuhler/keithbuhler.github.io/_posts/2017-09- afi-films.md

 ![header]()

+## Background & Motivation

 In 2003, living with Biola University film students, I learned of the American Film Institute (AFI) list of top 100 American films.
 I resolved to watch them all.

+I just began watching them.
+Since that time, I've averaged one AFI film every two months for the past 14 years.

+I originally started the list to become a more informed film viewer and because I wanted to maybe write screenplays.

-Not only for self-education about film (who doesn't want to know more about film?) but for entertainment.
+However, I continued the project not only for self-education about film (who doesn't want to know more about film?) but for entertainment.

-The last 14 years have been a winding, wandering journey as far as media consumption.
-I've seen lots of recent movies in theater or on video, and read a lot more books than seen movies.

-Nevertheless, I've kept to the tortoise approach and kept watching AFI films.
-I've averaged one AFI film every two months for the past 14 years.

-(By contrast, I average 40 books a year.)

 Each film is unique, interesting, surprising, fascinating, and delightful.
 Many of them were, for a time, "the best film I've ever seen"... until I watch the next one.

-I started at the top, going from the 1st best movie down the line.
-Until I realized that it would be more sumptious to move from 100th movie up. *Yankee Doodle Dandee* (#100) is still one of the best movies I've ever seen.
+So I kept watching... even through marriage, a doctoral program, and now kids and a full-time career in classical education.

-Now, the end is in sight.
+Now, in 2017, the end is in sight.
 I'm on the final stretch.

-There are only 2 or 3 films on the list I've elected never to watch because recommendations have convinced me that the content is slimy and repulsive enough to be a waste of time.
+The goal is not really *completion* in some neurotic sense, although I do love checking off lists.
+For example, there are only 2 or 3 films on the list I've elected never to watch because recommendations have convinced me that the content is slimy and repulsive enough to be a waste of time (Clockwork Orange) or because I have sworn off a particular director (I've seen enough Tarantino in my life and will never voluntarily watch Pulp Fiction, no matter how great people say it is.)

+## Status

 Of those I will see, the remaining films are: